ibm-cloud-docs/log-analysis/provision.md

 4. Click the **{{site.data.keyword.la_full_notm}}** tile.

+5. Select the [location](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-regions) where you plan to provision the instance.

-5. Enter a name for the service instance.
+6. Enter a name for the service instance.

-6. Select a resource group.
+7. Select a resource group.

     By default, the **Default** resource group is set.

     **Note:** If you are not able to select a resource group, check that you have editing permissions on the resource group where you want to provision the instance.

-7. Select the `Lite` service plan.
+8. Select the `Lite` service plan.

     By default, the lite plan is set.

     For more information about other service plans, see [Pricing plans](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#overview_pricing_plans).

-8. Click **Create**.
+9. Click **Create**.

 After you provision an instance, the *Logging* dashboard opens.